oliveroneill/FeedCollectionViewController/README.md

 it off.

 ## Todo
+- Allow properties to be accessed via IBOutlets.
+This looks a little complicate with the current setup, due to having default implementations for `FeedDataSource`.
+I may need to break backwards compatibility.
 - Better tests.
 Currently I've only implemented snapshot tests
 - The snapshot tests are based on timers where something like [EarlGrey](https://github.com/google/EarlGrey) would be better suited but I